 End of the Trail- Santa Monica

 When Route 66 was first established in 1926, the western terminus was located in Los Angeles at the intersection of 7th and Broadway.
-In 1936, the end was moved west to the intersection of Olympic and Lincoln Boulevards in Santa Monica which technically remained its western end until it was moved to Pasadena in 1964, and finally to the Arizona State Line in 1974.
+In 1936, the end was moved west to the intersection of Olympic and Lincoln Boulevards in Santa Monica which technically remained its western end until it was moved back to Pasadena in 1964, and finally to the Arizona State Line in 1974.
 Thanks to great marketing, most people have always assumed that the Santa Monica Pier is the end of the route, and though technically it never was, the Route 66 Alliance helped designate a “symbolic” end with the placement of the ‘End of the Trail’ sign on the pier in 2009.
 Regardless of whether or not it is the actual end of America’s most famous road, it is an exciting feeling and not-to-be-missed photo op to have reached the literal end of the road and finished (or started) the trip of a lifetime.

 What to See